75.12% of our retail investor accounts lose money when trading CFDs with City Credit Capital.

 |Exotic forex pairs||No||Yes||Yes|

-City Credit Capital offer a user-friendly custom trading platform, available as both a downloadable program or as a browser based WebTrader.
+City Credit Capital offer a user-friendly custom trading platform, available as a browser based WebTrader.
 If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 City Credit Capital also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See CCC's platforms